Hungry Seizes the Moment.

 videos that break news

 On a Wednesday evening, Integrate NYC learned that the next day Mayor Bill De Blasio would be unveiling a middle school diversity plan that included measures based on the youth-led organization’s principles for real integration.
 Within 24 hours, Hungry wrote an eblast and created this video to alert supporters that Integrate NYC’s principles had become policy.
-Hungry now helps Integrate NYC build a culture of communications to support fundraising.
+Hungry now advises Integrate NYC on communications and fundraising.

 MEDIA GUIDES THAT TRAIN TEAMS